 - How tenants can qualify for delayed eviction

 - Penalties for violations by landlords

 - Practical tips for landlords

 - Does not relieve tenants of the obligation to pay rent or other amounts due under a lease.
-Unless the order is extended, landlords would be able to pursue evictions for non-payment of rent after December 31, 2020 and claim all unpaid rent and other amounts owed under their leases.
+Unless the order is extended, landlords would be able to complete evictions for nonpayment of rent after Dec.
+31, 2020 and claim all unpaid rent and other amounts owed under their leases.

 - Applies only to residential leases (commercial leases are not affected).

 - Does not apply to mortgage foreclosures against homeowners.

 To qualify for the eviction delay, each adult tenant listed on a lease must give the landlord a signed copy of a statement certifying under penalty of perjury that: